 We’re feeling vulnerable and surly these days in western Massachusetts, as the leaves turn yellow, the Red Sox fade, and winter looms.
 Our corridor of New England along the Connecticut River endured, during the summer months, a ruinous tornado in Springfield, an earthquake, of all things, and Hurricane Irene, which knocked out roads and historic covered bridges in our hill towns and across neighboring Vermont, and left a lot of people homeless and adrift.
 It’s our Katrina moment, we sometimes think, with slightly grandiose self-pity, as Republicans in Congress demand budget cuts if FEMA is to pay for disaster relief in the blue states.

-We don’t see much of Mitt Romney, our ex-governor, in these troubled times.
+We don’t see much of Mitt Romney, our governor from 2003 to 2007, in these troubled times.
 Then again, we never did.
 Our most indelible memories are of Mitt leaving—“the sight of Mitt’s back,” as a friend of mine put it, as he went off to lay the groundwork for yet another campaign.
 Mitt ran for the Senate against Ted Kennedy in 1994, lost, and left the state to salvage the Salt Lake City Olympics.
 When he returned to run for governor in 2002, he had to go to court to prove that he sort of lived in Belmont, outside Boston.
 Then, after a couple of years in the state house, he left again to campaign for the presidency, spending two thirds of his time out of state in 2006.
 Mitt has sold his house in Belmont and now lives in the important primary state of New Hampshire (at his estate on Lake Winnipesaukee) or San Diego or maybe Utah—anywhere but Massachusetts.